Panadol Cold and Flu Max + Decongestant Hot Lemon Powder for oral solution

 - If you are taking or have taken in the past 14 days, medicines called monoamine oxidase inhibitors (MAOIs) usually used to treat depression

-- If you are taking other medicines for the relief of colds & flu, congestion or blocked nose, appetite suppressants or stimulants
+- If you are taking other medicines for the relief of colds & flu, congestion or blocked nose, appetite suppressants or stimulant drugs called amphetamines (sometimes used for attention deficit disorder)

 - If you have very high blood pressure or severe coronary artery disease (heart disease caused by poor blood flow or narrowing of the blood vessels of the heart).